grafana/loki/docs/sources/clients/k6/log-generation.md

 and should be preferred when possible.

-To define the ratio of Protobuf to JSON requests, the client configuration accepts a values of 0.0 to 1.0.
+To define the ratio of Protobuf to JSON requests, the client configuration accepts values of 0.0 to 1.0.
-0.0 means 100% JSON, and 1.0 means 100% Protobuf encoding.
+0.0 means 100% JSON encoding, and 1.0 means 100% Protobuf encoding.

 The default value is 0.9.